 Please have your College's Dean, Academic Affairs Official, or Registrar complete this form and send it to CMC.

-These forms should be completed and submitted by faculty or teachers who have taught you in a course, such as, professors, lab instructors, or graduate teaching assistants.
+This form should be completed and submitted by a faculty or teacher who taught you in a course, such as, professors, lab instructors, or graduate teaching assistants.

 Mid-term Grade Report